LOGINZayn’s POV

 He narrowed his eyes, stepping closer.
 "What's your deal with Adriana?
 You really think you can just waltz in here and make her your girlfriend?"

-“What’s it to you?”
-I shot back, dropping the act.
-“She’s just my girlfriend.
-I don’t owe you an explanation.”
+"What's it to you?"
+I shot back, dropping the playful act.
+"She's just my girlfriend.
+I don't owe you an explanation."

-His eyes turned ice-cold.
-“You’ve never been in a relationship.
-And now you’re with my ex?
-Cut the bullshit.”
+His eyes turned ice cold.
+"You've never been in a relationship.
+And now you're with my ex?
+Cut the bullshit."

 I raised an eyebrow.
 "I didn't know she was your ex.
 Believe me, I'm just as surprised as you are."

-“Believe whatever you want.”
+"Believe whatever you want."
 I shrugged, finishing my drink in one go.
+The burn felt good, grounding me.

-I smiled.
-“We’ll see, won’t we?”
+I smiled, slow and deliberate.
+"We'll see, won't we?"

 I turned to leave.
 "I'm going up to meet my girlfriend now.
 Goodnight, brother."

-Enzo opened his mouth to shout, but I was already gone.
-Alicia was waiting at the top of the stairs.
-She blushed when I kissed her cheek, and I offered her a polite hug.
+Alicia was waiting at the top of the stairs, swaying slightly.
+She blushed when I kissed her cheek out of politeness, and I offered her a brief hug.

-She was drunk, swaying on her feet.
+She was drunk, her eyes unfocused, her perfume overwhelming.

 I shook my head.
 "No need.
 I'll be staying with my girlfriend."